Skip to main content

 Banding procedures will continue consistent with the prior season.

-Notice to Reservoir Users – Watercraft Banding Verification
+Notice to Reservoir Users – Boating Requirements at Tulloch Reservoir

 To maintain the integrity of the Aquatic Invasive Species (AIS) Prevention Program and ensure compliance with established protocols, all vessel banding and inspections must be performed only by entities formally approved and authorized by Tri-Dam.